Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Evaluation

 To further understand the functioning of the approximation adaptation strategy, in Figure~\ref{fig:adaptation-timeline-bestenergy} we show an example of the adaptation timeline for one of the user traces collected in this experiment.
 The black dotted line presents the adaptation, where the higher approximation configuration number (right y-axis) indicates a higher level of approximation.
-Since we do not have the ground truth information, we compare the activities inferred (left y-axis) by the non-approximated model (green dots) with the activities inferred by the currently used approximation configuration.
+We compare the activities inferred (left y-axis) by the baseline non-approximated model (green dots) with the activities inferred by the currently used approximation configuration.
 Should these differ, we plot a red triangle indicating the mismatched activity inferences.
 Finally, we show the cumulative energy savings (compared to the non-approximated model and normalised to the graph dimensions) extrapolated from the currently used configuration and the precise energy measurements from the ASUS Tinkerboard.

 The figure confirms that the Mobiprox adaptation strategy harnesses the \textit{accuracy-energy consumption} trade-off points determined during the tuning phase.
 The state-driven strategy remains cautious (i.e. uses more accurate configurations) when a user performs dynamic activities that are more difficult to classify (e.g. walking, walking up or down the stairs), thus when long periods of uniform classification results are not present.
 The strategy jumps to more aggressive approximation configurations when a user lingers in an easier-to-classify static activities (e.g. standing, lying, sitting).
+In terms of the mismatches with the baseline, we observe that the differences are often in individual timesteps (i.e., they agree soon again) and that diverging prediction are between similar activities (walk upstairs vs walking and sitting vs lying).